trustodia/HPC416S/README.md

 ## Participation Guidelines

-This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
+This project adheres to a  [participation guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) and [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [trust.odia@covenantuniversity.edu.ng].

 ## MozSprint